mendix/docs/content/appstore/general/sell.md

 Mendix's mission in regards to the governance of Marketplace content is to manage quality while keeping the submission process as frictionless as possible.
 We achieve this by maintaining the comprehensive set of guidelines above, which when followed will maximize your chances of being approved for publication right away.
 The more complex your app service is, the more likely it will require multiple approval iterations to get it Marketplace-ready.
 We are on hand to advise you throughout the process.

 You can keep track of your submission by subscribing to receive status notifications.
-If you need more help, you can contact the Marketplace Governance Team.
+If you need more help, contact *DIS_AppServices_Supplier_Team@mendix.com*.

-{{% todo %}}[**Is this contact to the Marketplace Governance Team available?
-How?**]{{% /todo %}}

 Once your app service is available in the public Marketplace, you can gain insights into its usage through the **Subscriptions** overview in the [Marketplace](app-store-overview#subscriptions).
 You can engage with your customers as they use your app service via [Reviews](app-store-overview#my-reviews).